Vonng/pigsty/docs/PGSQL-USER.md

 ```

 * The only required field is `name`, which should be a valid & unique username in PostgreSQL.
-* Role doesn't need a `password`, while it could be important for a login-able user.
+* Roles don't need a `password`, while it could be necessary for a login-able user.
 * The `password` can be plain text or a scram-sha-256 / md5 hash string.
 * User/Role are created one by one in array order.
 So make sure role/group definition is ahead of its members
 * `login`, `superuser`, `createdb`, `createrole`, `inherit`, `replication`, `bypassrls` are boolean flags
-* `pgbouncer` is disabled by default, to add a business user to pgbouncer user-list, you should set it to `true` explicitly.
+* `pgbouncer` is disabled by default.
+To add a business user to the pgbouncer user-list, you should set it to `true` explicitly.

 **ACL System**

 Pigsty has a battery-included [ACL](PGSQL-ACL) system, which can be easily used by assigning roles to users:

-* `dbrole_readonly` : role for global readonly access
+* `dbrole_readonly` : The role for global read-only access
-* `dbrole_readwrite` : role for global read-write access
+* `dbrole_readwrite` : The role for global read-write access
-* `dbrole_admin` : role for object creation
+* `dbrole_admin` : The role for object creation
-* `dbrole_offline` : role for restricted read-only access (on [offline](PGSQL-CONF#offline) instance)
+* `dbrole_offline` : The role for restricted read-only access ([offline](PGSQL-CONF#offline) instance)

-If you wish to re-design your own ACL system, check following parameters & templates
+If you wish to re-design your ACL system, check the following parameters & templates.

 * [`pg_default_roles`](PARAM#pg_default_roles) : System-wide roles & global users
 * [`pg_default_privileges`](PARAM#pg_default_privileges) : Default privileges for newly created objects